yousefvand/shellman-ebook/manuscript/basics.md

 echo $firstName
 ```

-T> ### Variable Assignment Rule
+T> ### Variable Access Rule
 T>
-T> Spaces are not allowed over equal sign `=` in variable assignment.
+T> To access a variable value prefix it with `$`

 Here we face a serious problem which without well understanding it *shell scripting* becomes *hell scripting*.

-As you see in assignment rule, *space* has a special meaning in *shell scripting* and we should take care of where a *space* may appear.
-For example or variable value may contains *space*:
+As you may guessed in assignment rule, *space* has a special meaning in *shell scripting* and we should take care of where a *space* may appear.
+For example our variable value may contains *space*:

 ```bash
 fullName=Remisa Yousefvand